Cocktail-salad/MAMBA-TREE-SEG/README.md

 ![result](https://github.com/Cocktail-salad/MAMBA-TREE-SEG/blob/master/Figures/Figure8.jpg)

 # Results of ours Mamba-Enhanced model
 We compare our model against baseline methods using simulated forest slices from the TreeLearn and FOR-instance datasets.
-The results demonstrate that our approach significantly improves segmentation accuracy for densely clustered trees—a common challenge in real-world forest inventories.By integrating a multi-dimensional attention mechanism via Mamba, our model effectively resolves instance assignment errors in overlapping tree canopies.
-This enhancement allows simultaneous processing of complex 3D point cloud features, enabling more robust segmentation in dense woodland environments.
+The results demonstrate that our approach significantly improves segmentation accuracy for densely cluster-ed trees—a common challenge in real-world forest inventories.By integrating a multi-dimensional attention mechanism via Mamba, our model effectively resolves instance assignment errors in overlapping tree canopies.
+This enhancement allows simultaneous processing of complex 3D point cloud features, enabling more robust segmen-tation in dense woodland environments.

 ![result](https://github.com/Cocktail-salad/MAMBA-TREE-SEG/blob/master/Figures/Figure9.jpg)